This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 One thing is for certain, without the correct tax incentives in place, no one will want to be doing business, investing, and transacting in the UK market.
 We know that tax reform was a big part of the labour manifesto using phrases to describe the upcoming budget such as ‘tough’ and ‘painful’ to plug a potential £40bn black hole identified by Ms Reeves.

-As part of the governments proposed combination of austerity and economic growth (in many ways two opposing concepts) Keir Starmer has not ruled out employers NI tax increases, and there has been much talk around increases in capital gains, amongst other tax increases – the panel discussed how concerned we should be.
+As part of the government's proposed combination of austerity and economic growth (in many ways two opposing concepts), Keir Starmer has not ruled out employers NI tax increases, and there has been much talk around increases in capital gains, amongst other tax increases – the panel discussed how concerned we should be.

 It was highlighted that consumers, in general, are riding low on confidence but the one positive is there should be no real surprises.
-Everyone has been aware of the sentiment behind the governments tax plans for several months and consumer attitudes are already low as a result.
+Everyone has been aware of the sentiment behind the government's tax plans for several months and consumer attitudes are already low as a result.

 There was some emphasis over the unclear approach to planning by the government– leaving people in a void of uncertainty.